Skip to content

 Step 1: Conduct a Parking Study

 This can help you choose the best configurations, number of spaces, and traffic plan for your rooftop parking lot design.
-For example, an analysis of the waiting time and the kind of vehicles using existing parking lots can give you an insight into the type of visitors to design for.
+For example, an analysis of the waiting time and the kind of vehicles using existing parking lots can give you insight into the type of visitors you should design for.

 Step 2: Determine Parking Geometry

-Based on the shape and slope of the rooftop and the nature and number of automobiles your parking lot must accommodate, determine the parking bay sizing.
+Determine roof deck parking bay sizing based on the shape and slope of the rooftop and the type and number of vehicles your parking lot must accommodate.
 Also, determine the orientation for your parking bays.
 Generally, your parking bays should be parallel to the longer dimension of the parking space.

 To determine the parking bay width, consider local zoning codes, which often set a minimum width for parking bays.
 The typical standard width for a parking bay is between 7-1/2 feet and 9 feet.
 ADA-compliant accessible parking spaces must be wider — at least 8 feet wide for standard vehicles and 11 feet wide for van parking, with a 5-foot aisle on either side for accessibility.
 Parking bays also need to be roughly 10 to 20 feet long.